 If you have any questions, please do not hesitate to call me on 020 5678 910.
 (POLITENESS)

 Best wishes, Dan

-This week I wrote more than a couple difficult emails.
+Last month I wrote more than a couple of difficult emails.
 Each time, I waited until evening.
 I waited until I was sufficiently calm, had the data I needed, was able to articulate what I wanted to happen, and could write it from a position where I could be polite.

 What I can tell you is that it does get better.
 It does get easier.
 But that comes with practice.
 And honestly, nothing ever gets better by ignoring it.
 So start writing those emails!